trustmark-2005-ltd/TrustMark-PreviousMeasureChecker-Integration/README.md

 ## Introduction

 The TrustMark Previous Measure Checker (PMC) is an API that is available to allow users to lookup measures that have been installed at a property by providing a Unique Property Reference Number (UPRN).
-This API is currently restricted to particular use cases and is not open for applications.
+This API is under development and currently restricted to particular use cases and is not open for applications.

 ### Measures